anshumaanshankar/aws-dev/6. VPC/Part 1.md

 ## Routing, Internet gateway and Bastion hosts
 ### VPC Routers
-**When data is transmitted from inside a VPC, A VPC router looks at the routing table of the source.
-If the route to destination is valid, data is sent to the destination.**.
+`When data is transmitted from inside a VPC, A VPC router looks at the routing table of the source.
+If the route to destination is valid, data is sent to the destination.`
 - Present in every VPC, Highly available.
 - Subnets come with a routing table that automatically allows transmission of data within the VPC.
 - We can make new routes with public destination IPs and associate these routes with a subnet to enable public transmission, using IGW.